Writing your personal statement is a challenge that many students struggle with.

 8. Telling the admissions tutor things they already know

-Admissions tutors are often experts in their field.
+You can safely assume the person reading your personal statement is an expert in their field.
 While it's tempting to include facts, you aren't there to tell them about the subject.

 9. Losing sight of what the personal statement is actually for

-Essentially, your personal statement should explain why you want to study the course at university and also demonstrate your ability to complete the degree to a high standard.
+Your personal statement should explain why you want to study the course at university and also demonstrate your ability to complete the degree to a high standard.

 10. Forgetting that the personal statement should be personal